imcasero/my-website/src/content/experiences/caixabank-tech.md

   - "Scrum"
 ---

-Development of interfaces using React and styled with CSS for complex web applications.
-Collaboration with multidisciplinary teams to integrate design and functionality.
-Use of Git and GitLab for version control and Agile with Scrum for project collaboration.
+Focused on building dynamic, user-friendly interfaces with React, collaborating closely with multidisciplinary teams to integrate design and functionality.
+I use Git and GitLab for version control and follow Agile methodologies with Scrum for effective project collaboration.